rafasoares/cancancan-wiki/Separate-Role-Model.md

-If you are defining a user's roles in Ruby then I don't recommend using a separate role model and table.
-See [[Role Based Authorization]] for my recommended way.

-But in case a separate model is the best solution for you, here I show how to set up a many-to-many association between User and Role.
-The join model is called Assignment.
+This approach uses a separate role and shows how to setup a many-to-many association, Assignment, between User and Role.
+Alternatively, [[Role Based Authorization]] describes a simple ruby based approach that defines the roles within ruby.

 ```ruby
 class User < ActiveRecord::Base